enfyra/server/README.md

 ## How it works
 **Architecture**

-Enfyra is a self-host and develop locally, easily installation.
+Enfyra is a self-hosted and locally developed, easy-to-install.
 Cloud coming soon.

 - **Query Engine**: high-performance engine for filtering, joins, aggregates, and search directly through your API.
 - **Realtime**: push updates to clients when rows change using websockets.